usco/usco-mobile-viewer/README.md

 > Mobile app components for usco project

-This is the mobile app component for Jam/usco : minimal renderer + loading (stl only for now)
+This is a small-ish (700 kb minified) mobile 3d file viewer component : minimal renderer + loading (stl only for now) (Ios/Android)

 ## Table of Contents